zachleat/BigText/README.markdown

 BigText does not implement its own debounced resize event, to reduce duplicate code.
 However, it does search for existing implementations.
 For example, [Ben Alman's Throttle/Debounce plugin](https://github.com/cowboy/jquery-throttle-debounce) or [Louis-Remi Babe's SmartResize](https://github.com/lrbabe/jquery-smartresize/), in that order.
 If no debounced plugin is found, BigText will bind to the native resize event.

+### Debug Mode

+BigText uses an off-canvas detached node to improve performance when sizing.
+Setting `DEBUG_MODE` to true will leave this detached node on the canvas for visual inspection for problem resolution.

+    BigText.DEBUG_MODE = true;

 Common Problems
 ----------------------------